sebdah/git-pylint-commit-hook/docs/index.rst

-.. git-pyliny-commit-hook documentation master file, created by sphinx-quickstart on Fri Dec  6 12:58:30 2013.
+.. git-pylint-commit-hook documentation master file, created by sphinx-quickstart on Fri Dec  6 12:58:30 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to git-pyliny-commit-hook's documentation!
+Welcome to git-pylint-commit-hook's documentation!
 ==================================================

 Contents: